Things to see and do - Drogheda

 West Street IRL - Drogheda

-Situated on Drogheda's main street, in the heart of the town centre, Westcourt Hotel offers a lively bar and comfortable rooms, just 25 minutes’ drive from Dublin Airport.
+Situated on Drogheda's main street, in the heart of the town centre, Westcourt Hotel offers a lively bar and comfortable rooms with free Wi-Fi, just 25 minutes’ drive from Dublin Airport.
 There is excellent access to the M1 motorway.
-Room features include a plasma-..
+Room features i..